braiden/python-ant-downloader/README.md

 # Python Ant Downloader

 Tools for extracting data from Garmin wireless (ANT) GPS devices.
-The project goal is to support downloading data from GPS unit, and upload to Garmin connect.
-It doesn't support support workout, profile, or activitly uploads like the Windows "Garmin ANT Agent" availible only on Windows/Mac.
+The project goal is to support downloading data from GPS unit and upload to Garmin Connect.
+It doesn't support support workout, profile, or activitly uploads like the Windows "Garmin ANT Agent."

 This software implements the [Garmin Device Interface Spec](http://www8.garmin.com/support/commProtocol.html) over an [ANT-FS](http://www.thisisant.com) transport.
 In theory it should work with any device implementing this stack.
 Early wireless Garmin devices should be support, but newer hardware uses a different protocol.
 See "Supported Devices" below.